How To Launch Your Website, Grow

 Adam might not want to be as well known publicly, or to produce so much content on so many different channels, so focuses on his core product funnel.

 I can’t be certain who makes more money, but of course we do know that Pat publishes his monthly income reports, so assuming we rely on those we have a pretty good idea how much he is making.
-Generally he earns around $50K to $60K in profit a month, so probably around half a million dollars a year or more.
+At the intiial time of writing this, he earns around $50K to $60K in profit a month, so probably around half a million dollars a year or more.
+(Currently, he’s doing over $250k a month now)

 That’s some good coin for sure.